Irvington, New Jersey: Town of Irvington v. Elouise McDaniel

 In 2022, Irvington sued local resident Elouise McDaniel, 82, accusing her of harassment and bullying by using her rights under New Jersey's Open Public Records Act.
 Both Mayor Vauss and Municipal Clerk Harold Wiener denied filing the lawsuit when interviewed, with Wiener commenting "She does file a lot of OPRAs.
 That comes with the territory, my territory.
 I know Ms. McDaniel.
 I don’t have a problem with her."
-After being the first to report on the story, WNBC was sent two cease and desist letters by the township, accusing them of harassment as well.
+After being the first to report on the story, WNBC was sent two cease and desist letters by the township, accusing them of harassment.
 After the lawsuit became widely publicized, Irvington dropped it.